 But even with these benefits, the last thing you want is for your child to spend all their time cooped up indoors playing Fortnite.
 Who knows what they might be purchasing, or worse, who they might be talking to.

-Here are ways you can keep a closer eye on your kids’ gaming activity and increase video game security.
+Here are ways you can keep a closer eye on your kids’ gaming activity and increase gamer security.

 Consider a keylogger to monitor their conversations.

 It can be hard to know what your kids are talking about and who they are talking to, but a keystroke logger will tell you every single button press your kids make.

 Just keep in mind that using this for gaming can be confusing, as it will make a log of every keystroke—including your kids using W, S, A, and D to move within the game.
 You’ll have to navigate through the logs to find when your kids have a conversation with another player in-game.

 Use a program like RescueTime or other built-in tools to track how your kids spend time on the computer.

 If you aren’t sure how much time your kids spend on the computer—or you suspect they play games when they’re not supposed to—you can use a program that monitors their activity and reports back to you.
 Some of these programs will allow you to lock certain activities if they extend beyond a certain time period, as well as provide video game security.

 If your kids play on console more than computer, never fear.
 The PlayStation 4, Xbox One, and Nintendo Switch all have optional parental controls that can be used to limit the amount of time someone spends playing video games on a day-to-day basis.
 Just make sure your kids don’t learn how to bypass those controls.

 Use parental controls to block purchases and transactions.